Lengths of Cycles in Generalized Pancake Graphs: The girth of Pm(n)

 \begin{thm} For $m \geq 3$, the girth of $\up{m}{2}$ is $\min\{m,6\}$. \end{thm} \begin{proof} We consider the case $m\leq 5$ first and consider a cycle $C$ in $\up{m}{2}$.
 If $C$ only uses edges labeled by $r_1$ or $\flop_1$, then $C$ is embedded in one of the copies of $\up{m}{1}$ in $\up{m}{2}$, and so $|C|=m$.
 Moreover, if $C$ only traverses edges labeled by $r_2$ or $\flop_2$, then $|C|$ is $m$ or $2m$ depending on the parity of $m$.
 The remaining possibility is that $C$ traverses edges labeled by a combination of $r_1$ or $\flop_1$, and $r_2$ or $\flop_2$.
 In this case, since the girth of the complete bipartite graph $\up{m}{2}/\up{m}{1}$ is 4, it follows that $|C|\geq5$ (4 edges labeled by $r_2$ or $\flop_2$ and at least one edge labeled by $r_1$ or $\flop_1$.)
 Therefore, since $(r_1)^m$ is an $m$-cycle, if $m\leq 5$, the girth of $\up{m}{2}$ is $m$.

 Now we consider the case $m > 5$.
 First, let us notice that $C=\flop_1\flop_2^2r_1r_2^2$ is a 6-cycle in $\up{m}{2}$.
-Indeed, due to vertex transitivity, only needs to see what happens when we apply $C$ to the identity generalized permutation $e=1^02^0$.
-One readily verifies that
+Indeed, due to vertex-transitivity, one needs only to see what happens when we apply $C$ to the identity generalized permutation $e=1^02^0$.
+It can be readily verified that

 It remains to show that there cannot be a cycle of length five in $\up{m}{2}$, and without loss of generality we assume that the starting vertex is $e$.
 If there were such a 5-cycle, it has to traverse edges labelled by $r_2$ or $\flop_2$.
 In other words it must overlap with a cycle within $\up{m}{2}/\up{m}{1}$ by Lemma~\ref{lem:quotient}, which are of length at least 4.
 Furthermore, since $m > 5$, any 4-cycle in $\up{m}{2}/\up{m}{1}$ must contain two edges labelled $r_2$ and two edges labelled $\flop_2$ to ensure the signs return to their initial value.
 However, a single $r_1$ or $\flop_1$ within a copy of $\up{m}{1}$ would force the parity of the sign for one symbol to be odd, and thus we could not return to our initial vertex $e$ with five edges since $m>5$.
 It follows that there is no such 5-cycle, and therefore the girth of $\up{m}{2}$ is $\min\{m,6\}$. \end{proof}